10 minutes Reading time

 Updated July 2018

-This report looks at the top 57 Footwear E-commerce sites in the UK for 2018.
+This report looks at the top 50 Footwear brands in the UK.

 Brands can use the report to see where they sit within their digital landscape for different performance metrics.

 We look at wins and losses in key areas such as SEO visibility, link authority scores, social presence and where the biggest keyword opportunities lie.
 This is a fantastic way of benchmarking your digital performance and seeing where you’re performing best and in which areas you could improve.
 You can also see who your biggest competitors are and who are the brands to look out for in the coming year.

 Can’t see your name within the data?
 Don’t worry, we source our data from across the entire sector.
 We only feature the top brands in our finished report but, if you ask, we’ll provide you with the data that includes your site.

 Footwear is an industry that spans fashion and sportswear for men, women and children.
 In our report, you’ll see a mix of the biggest players in footwear across the whole market to give a full representation of the digital landscape.